French Assurance Vie (French Life Insurance investment policies)

 (this list is purely for illustration and should not be seen as recommendations for any of these funds...)

-Some contracts limit the choice to only one or two funds - often managed by subsidiaries of the same bank that is selling the assurance vie.
+Some contracts limit the choice to only one or two funds - often managed by subsidiaries of the bank selling the assurance vie, and hiding significant internal fees and commissions.

 GUARANTEED FRENCH EURO FUNDS (FONDS EN EUROS)